 Don't Use Nicknames

 Chances are you won't live in your current house forever.
 And even if you do, someday the house will change hands, or someone who isn't a family member will need to use the breaker box, or whatever.
 Do everyone a favor and don't create circuit breaker labels with notes like "Mom's workroom" or "Nursery."
 Instead, think about universally meaningful notation, such as "N.E.
 Bedroom" and "Garage Outlets."
 It's possible that your panel has a few spare breakers that aren't connected to any circuits.
-If so, label these as "Spare" so you'll know not bother with them when searching for the right breaker.
+If so, label these as "Spare" so you'll know not to bother with them when searching for the right breaker.

 Mapping Your Circuits